 We have extended the registration for our 6-month series on race and racism with New Hope until Aug.
 27th.
 The series, starting this September.
 It is called “Journeying Together Toward Racial Justice” and will include worship events, as well as large and small group gatherings.
 Small group gatherings are optional (although encouraged) and will be centered on building relationships between congregations and a book titled, Race in America: Christians Respond to the Crisis.
 If you are interested, please go to bit.ly/JourneyNHSM to register for large and/or small groups.
 We believe that this will be a transformative and exciting opportunity for both churches to create, “The beloved community”.

-The ADN and Health Commissions held their first “From Scared to Sacred” event this past Sunday, the first of a monthly, four-part series meant to help us reflect on how the pandemic affected us and how we reframe our lives in light of our experiences.
+The ADN and Health Commissions held their first “From Scared to Sacred” event last month, the first of a monthly, four-part series meant to help us reflect on how the pandemic affected us and how we reframe our lives in light of our experiences.
 We will provide spiritual, mental health, and other reflective resources for growth and healing from fear, grief, and loss, focusing on a single theme for each gathering.
 Our second event will take place on Aug.
 29th at 12 noon, and the theme is “joy.”
 Child care for those under 12 will be provided with advance reservation; the series is open to youth 12 and up.
 It will include a time of eating lunch together (BYO), presentations, and discussion, wrapping up at 1:15.
 The deadline for child care registration is Wed., Aug.
 25th.
 Please register for the event here.
 Materials from the first event, focusing on the theme of fear, are listed below.
 For questions, please contact SueJeanne Koh at email@example.com.
 Subsequent dates for the series are: Sept.
 26th, and Oct.
 24th.
 On the weekend of Oct.
 30/31, we will conduct worship services memorializing our experiences.